MaTriXy/ColorLumenExample/README.md

 # Color Lumen example

-Did you need to change the color of text depending on a background color?
+Did you need to change the color of text depending on a background image?
 Or maybe just a color?

 This sample app will help you to choice the perfect  values for your `lumen` algorithm.